pranavpr/cardinfo.github.io/_posts/2019-07-22-5x-reward-points-on-online-spends-with-hdfc-regalia-regalia-first-credit-cards.md

 There is no mention of maximum cap on bonus reward points under this offer in T&C which seems little unbelievable to me.
 Anyways this is a fantastic opportunity for Regalia and Regalia First card members to accumulate some extra reward points.

+**Update**: HDFC has changed the offer now and it's not as lucrative as before.
+Additional 4X reward points would be given only on incremental online spends after minimum spends.
+Till minimum spends, card members continue to earn normal rewards.
+Also to earn additional rewards in a month, minimum spend criteria has to be met in that particular month.
+No additional reward point would be credited for a month if you fail to meet the monthly minimum spend criteria.

 _Let me know your thoughts on this offer in comments below._